alanarvelo/DHackathon/README.md

   - Get events working right and neatly   -------- DONE
   - display more recent DH first  ------- DONE

-  - display judges and participants via store-reducer-loop
+  - display judges and participants via store-reducer-loop ------- DONE
-  - show projects submitted by whom
+  - show projects submitted by whom  ------- DONE
-  - show if project/participant has a vote & can therefore call withdrawPrize by 12:00am
+  - show if project/participant has a vote & can therefore call withdrawPrize ------ DONE

   - Allow proper login, MM-enable, with the MM button
   - Dont remove pop-up until interaction with MM is achieved, and show loading button